LieBtrau/slave-clock-pulse-driver/README.md

 # Requirements
 * A solution so that the slave driver runs autonomously, both the second and the hour/minute clockhand work to show the correct time.
 * Must run at least six months on its own power.
-(No external wiring)  Every six months the clock needs to be adjusted for daylight savings time.
-The batteries could then be replaced or recharged.
+No external wiring is allowed.
+The user will adjust the clock every six months for daylight savings time.
+This could be the occasion for swapping or changing the power source.
+* It should be easy for the user to swap the power source if needed.
 * Must fit in the clock housing.
-* Maximum 5 minutes per year devation from correct time (no automatic daylight savings time adjustment).
+* Maximum 5 minutes per year devation from correct time.
+* No automatic daylight savings time adjustment is needed.
 * Maximum €10 COGS (batteries excl.)
+* Externally the clock should look as the original.
+So it's not allowed to user other clock hands.

 # Reading on...
 More info can be found on the [Wiki](../../wiki).